0xilis/TweakDevGuide/guide.md

 Lemme explain:

 So, we have a class, OurOwnClass.
-Classes aren't objects.
+Classes aren't objects, but rather they define what our objects do.
 We are creating a new object, thisIsAnObject, that's type is OurOwnClass.
 In other words, we're creating an instance of our OurOwnClass class, and thisIsAnObject is a pointer to that.

 So, an instance variable, or ivar for short, are variables for our object thisIsAnObject, but are private to it - aka every object we make from OurOwnClass will have its own ourIvar.